 it's worth speaking to the people who are actually in the industry you're switching to.
 It also helps to find out what type of qualifications you need to get your foot in the door.

 Find out if your current skills are easily transferable

 to your new career or if you need to requalify.
-It’s common for people switching careers in their 40s to find that they need to retrain or study completely different skills.
-You might need to do a short course/go back to university
+It’s common for career changers in their 40s to find that they need to retrain or study completely different skills.
+You might need to do a short course/go back to university.

 Talk to them and work on a plan together to cope with reduced income as well as less time spent with them due to research and study.
 They can be your sounding board and support system throughout this career transition.
 You can also seek the help of a career coach/guidance counsellor.

 5. Understand the financial impact of changing careers.

 Worrying about taking a pay cut is one that may crop up, especially when changing careers in your 40s.
 You may be wanting to build your wealth to prepare for retirement or pay off your mortgage during this stage of your life.